|

 3. Lower section

-Located at the bottom of the hive there is a base on which the boxes are placed.
-A bottom board includes a small entrance that is big enough for bees to pass through, but often too small for predators like vermin to enter.
+There is a base on which the boxes are placed at the bottom of the hive.
+A bottom board includes a small entrance that is big enough for bees to pass through but often too small for predators like vermin to enter.

 The main components of a Langstroth

-The main components of a Langstroth hive are the bottom board, boxes, frames, inner cover, and top cover.
-There are optional parts beekeepers can add-on such as a hive stand, entrance reducer, cloak board, feeder, and queen excluder.
+The primary components of a Langstroth hive are the bottom board, boxes, frames, inner cover, and top cover.
+Beekeepers can add optional parts such as a hive stand, entrance reducer, cloak board, feeder, and queen excluder.

 Infographic showing the main parts of Langstroth hive